jloutz/nlp_capstone/doc/capstone_project.md

-The `Tokenizer` under the hood normalizes whitespace, converts to lowercase, and does other ulmfit-specific transformations.
+The `Tokenizer` under the hood normalizes whitespace, converts to lowercase, and does other ULMFiT-specific transformations.
 The details are found in the `fastai.transform` module

 ##### Estimator Hyperparameters